emychela/Data_Analysis_Using_R_and_Tableau/README.md

 cyclistic_bike_share_Q3_2020$ride_length <-as.numeric(as.character(cyclistic_bike_share_Q3_2020$ride_length))
 ```

-## To confirm if the ride_length column has changed to numeric run this code
+Confirm if the ride_length column has changed to numeric run this code

 ```r
 is.numeric(cyclistic_bike_share_Q3_2020$ride_length)